Sindoes/Flux-Stealer/README.md

 Thats it
 Errors:
-1. Pip is not recognized error when installing python use add to path option down copied from How to make client.txt
+1. Pip is not recognized error
+    Make Sure when installing python use add to path option down copied from How to make client.txt

 Do not use it for malicous purposes if u do its none of my business